aseradyn/flagon-with-a-dragon/pages/food/recipes/CrustedChicken.md

 # Crusted Chicken

-Crusty chicken?
-It's not really breaded, but rather kind of topped with breadcrumbs and cheese, stuck on with sour cream, and then baked.
-The result is a crunchy crust and a moist chicken breast.

 Very flexible - use regular breadcrumbs instead of panko, other seasonings instead of Italian, other cheeses.
 For example, Ranch seasoning, Monterey Jack cheese, and some melted butter.
 See also [Onion Crunch Chicken](/food/recipes/OnionCrunchChicken) for another variant.

 Based on several recipes from Hello Fresh, like this one: [Crunchy Italian Sheet Pan Bake](https://www.hellofresh.com/recipes/crunchy-italian-chicken-sheet-pan-bake-67b55e3d7ee49499a5e3d3af)